cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

 1. Click ***Add*** to create the button group

-In the next chapter we will add a button to the group.
+In the next section we will add a button to the group.

 ### Add a new Button to the Button Group